-California Wildfires Leave Seasonal Agricultural Workers Without Jobs, Income
+California Wildfires Leave Seasonal Agricultural Workers In Limbo

 For more than a week, Marisol Paniagua has been living at an evacuation center.
 She had been scheduled to pick grapes at a vineyard near the city of Santa Rosa, Calif.
 But that work was canceled because of the wildfires ravaging Northern California.